-- (a) Following applicable Environmental and Social Standards and EHS Guidelines of the World Bank and local E&S legislation in realization of its activities. - (b) Conduction of the national Environmental Impact Assessment and the State Environmental Expertise (according to the Law of Uzbekistan "On Environmental Expertise" No73-II, 25 May 2000 and Resolution of Cabinet Ministries (RCM) of Republic of Uzbekistan # 541 dated from 2020) before starting its activity. - (c) Following E&S requirements mentioned in ESMF of the PIU (MHESI), develop ESMP for monitoring the activities in all stages of the Subproject and ensure E&S, health and safety measures are met. - (d) Submitting E&S reports and calculated compensation payments for environmental pollution if the environmental impact from its activity belongs to the categories III and IV.
+- (a) Following applicable Environmental and Social Standards and EHS Guidelines of the World Bank and local E&S legislation in realization of its activities. - (b) Conduction of the national Environmental Impact Assessment and the State Environmental Expertise (according to the Law of Uzbekistan "On Environmental Expertise" No73-II, 25 May 2000 and Resolution of Cabinet Ministries (RCM) of Republic of Uzbekistan # 541 dated from 2020) before starting its activity. - (c) Following E&S requirements mentioned in ESMF of the PIU (MHESI), develop ESMP for monitoring the activities in all stages of the Sub-project and ensure E&S, health and safety measures are met. - (d) Submitting E&S reports and calculated compensation payments for environmental pollution (if applicable).